-Check out what leave entitlements parents get in other parts of the world – and then move to the best one!
+Check out the leave entitlements parents get in other parts of the world – and then move to the best one!

 Oh to be a parent in this Scandinavian forward-thinking country!
 They get a whopping three years of parental entitlements.